NO WOMAN'S LAND

 Friday, June 14, 2019 to Saturday, June 15, 2019 Start time: 7:30 pm

 Two women, two generations, two cultures, two lands.

 In this duet dance artist Avatâra Ayuso and Inuk elder Naulaq LeDrew explore the migration experiences that took them away from their native lands in the Spanish Mediterranean and the Canadian Arctic, digging deep into their cultural traditions, histories, humour, prejudices and fears.

-The production was first seen at Hellerau in Dresden in 2018, and will be presented at The Place.
+The production was first seen at Hellerau in Dresden in 2018.
 Avatâra Ayuso is Associate Artist of the European Center for the Arts Hellerau Dresden (Germany) and Associate Artist of Shobana Jeyasingh Dance (UK).
 She was nominated for the UK 2015 National Dance Awards.
 Naulaq LeDrew in an elder of the Inuit.

 Q&A after the performance on the 14th.
 Inuit objects from the National Maritime Museum available to explore in the foyer before and after the shows!